kfdm/ideas.paultraylor.dev/content/ideas/Hugo-Based-Worklog.md

 # Hugo Based

 - Already supports generating webpage
-- archtypes for daily, weekly, monthly worklogs and summaries
+- archetypes for daily, weekly, monthly worklogs and summaries
 - Could be part of a larger information management system

 Inspiration